 Raveena Supra, MA, LPCA

 Hi!
 My name is Raveena (she/her).
-In my work, I strive to bring warmth and a sense of healing into the therapy space.
-My approach is grounded in creating a safe, supportive environment, drawing from Acceptance and Commitment Therapy (ACT), Emotion-Focused Therapy (EFT), and Person-Centered Therapy.
-These modalities help me support clients in moving through stuck points, deepening present-moment awareness, and reconnecting them to their bodies.
+In my work, I strive to bring warmth, cultural humility, and a sense of healing into the therapy space.
+My approach is grounded in creating a safe and supportive environment, drawing from Acceptance and Commitment Therapy (ACT), Emotion-Focused Therapy (EFT), and Person-Centered Therapy.
+These modalities help me support clients in moving through stuck points, deepening present-moment awareness, and reconnecting with their bodies.

-I particularly enjoy working with young adults navigating self-esteem and self-confidence issues, major life transitions, and relationship challenges.
+I particularly enjoy working with young adults navigating self-esteem and self-confidence issues, major life transitions, identity exploration, and relationship challenges.
 I specialize in supporting individuals impacted by racism, bigotry, intergenerational trauma, acculturation challenges, and disordered eating.
+I also work with issues related to anxiety, depression, trauma, and everyday stressors.
+I strive to create a space that affirms all identities and lived experiences.

 Let’s connect!